aosp-developers-community/aosp-developers-community.github.io/index.md

 Welcome to the AOSP Developers Community!

-This website is a common hub for developers with a shareed interesting in reducing code duplication in Android HALs.
+This website is a common hub for developers with a shared interest in reducing code duplication in AOSP device HALs.
 Often we find that a lot of devices contain very similar code, with minimal changes to support device specific features.

-We'd like to shift the focus of AOSP development towards writing code which can benefit the whole community, by focusing on upstream Linux APIs and generic interfaces.
+We'd like to shift the focus of AOSP HAL development towards writing code which can benefit the whole community, by focusing on upstream Linux APIs and generic interfaces.